When to visit

 * Note that vehicles measuring 19 feet (6 metres) or longer are restricted from certain areas during shuttle hours.
-You can park your RV in the Additional Parking Lot across from the Visitor Center and use the shuttle to get around.
+You can park your USA RV rental in the Additional Parking Lot across from the Visitor Center and use the shuttle to get around.
 Ask the park staff before setting out with your RV!

 Another magnificent view of Bryce Canyon.

 Despite its name, we prefer Bryce Point viewpoint for watching the sun set over the amphitheater.